 Non-OS maps: 1726 – 1850 and 1850-1890

-This sequence actually continues beyond 1890, but is particularly useful for the period up-to the advent of OS maps in 1850 and the forty-years between the 6″ to 1 mile maps and the 25″ to 1 mile maps.
-A broad category, which includes maps of the whole area of Leeds (in varying degrees of detail), Estate maps, maps of urban improvements and utilities, maps of very specific purpose (e.g. locations of public libraries), and much, much more (our research guide lists further examples, but contact us for a fully-comprehensive list).
+This sequence actually continues beyond 1890, but is particularly useful for the period to the advent of OS maps in 1850, and the forty-years between the 6″ to 1 mile maps arriving in 1850 and the 25″ to 1 mile maps arriving in 1890.
+This is a broad category, which includes maps of the whole area of Leeds (in varying degrees of detail), Estate maps, maps of urban improvements and utilities, maps of very specific purpose (e.g. locations of public libraries), and much, much more (our research guide lists further examples, but contact us for a fully-comprehensive list).
 While many of these maps will not aid many family historians, owing to their very-limited detail or niche coverage, some genealogists will find surprising usage on closer inspection – an 1844 map of Briggate held at the Central Library, for instance, provides one of the few examples of house/building numbers being present on a pre-OS map series.
 Those maps showing the entirety of the town centre, and surrounding areas, can – even with limited detail – help family historians to roughly pinpoint likely locations for the houses of ancestors or, at the very least, gain a broader awareness of life in a particular time period.

-Family Historians should use these maps with: trade directories (available from the late 18th-century) can be used alongside whatever street names or other identifiers found on the map in question, historical accounts of life in Leeds (or other relevant areas) at the time of the map being compiling, parish registers (though there is likely to be limited records of addresses until the early 19th-century) and birth, marriage and death certificates (after 1837), any pre-Census lists of people that are available (including Visitation records)
+Family Historians should use these maps with: trade directories (available from the late 18th-century) can be used alongside whatever street names or other identifiers are found on the map in question; historical accounts of life in Leeds (or other relevant areas) at the time of the map being compiled; parish registers (though there is likely to be limited records of addresses in these registers until the early 19th-century); birth, marriage and death certificates (after 1837); any pre-Census lists of people that are available (including Visitation records)